Angaur: Languages

 According to the state constitution of 1982, Angaur's official languages are Palauan (and the Angauran dialect in particular), English and Japanese.
 It is the only place in the world where Japanese is a de jure official language, as it is only the de facto official language of Japan.
 At the time the constitution was written, many of the elders participating in the process had been educated in Japanese, as was the practice once Japan gained control of the South Seas Mandate in 1914.

 However, the results of the 2005 census show that in April 2005 there were no usual or legal residents of Angaur aged 5 or older who spoke Japanese at home at all.
-No residents of Anguar reported themselves or were reported as being of Japanese ethnic origin.
+No residents of Angaur reported themselves or were reported as being of Japanese ethnic origin.
 One person born (but apparently not residing) on Angaur reported to speak Japanese and Palauan equally often at home.
 The 2012 mini census showed 7 people aged 10 or older literate in any language other than Palauan and English for Angaur, out of a total population of 130.